Skip to content

 Why Most B2B Teams Get Demand Generation Wrong

-The biggest mistake is treating demand generation as a campaign type instead of a philosophy.
+Treating demand generation as a campaign type instead of a philosophy is the biggest mistake teams make.
 Here's what goes wrong:

 Confusing Output with Mechanism

-Teams measure demand generation by pipeline generated, then focus on short-term conversion.
-This turns demand generation into lead generation with a different name.
+Teams measure demand generation by pipeline generated, then pivot to short-term conversion tactics.
+That pivot turns demand generation into lead generation with a different name and a slower-moving spreadsheet.

 Skipping the Belief Building

-Most "demand generation" programs jump straight to product education.
-They skip the important step of creating belief that the problem exists and matters.
+Most "demand generation" programs jump straight to product education, skipping the foundational work of creating belief that the problem exists and actually matters to the buyer.

 Misunderstanding the Time Horizon

 Demand generation is a 6 to 18 month investment.
-Teams that expect immediate pipeline results will abandon the strategy before it works.
+Teams that expect immediate pipeline results will abandon the strategy before it matures enough to show returns.

 Ignoring Category Creation

 B2B buyers need to understand the category before they can evaluate solutions.
-If you don't create belief, competitors will define the category for you, and you'll pay to rent attention forever.
+When you don't create that belief, competitors define the category for you, and you spend your budget renting attention you should own.

 What if Leadership Only Cares About This Quarter?

 Yes, you still need leads.
-But if you only focus on leads, you train the market to ignore you until they're ready to buy.
+But focusing only on leads trains the market to ignore you until they're ready to buy, which means every new opportunity starts from zero.

 Measure leading indicators that justify investment:

 Protect demand gen investment by running both systems in parallel.
 Capture existing demand while building future demand.
-The teams that balance both see higher branded search, more self-qualified demos, and shorter sales cycles due to pre-sold POV.
+Teams that balance both see higher branded search, more self-qualified demos, and shorter sales cycles because buyers arrive pre-sold on the POV.

 What This Means for B2B Marketing Leaders

 Start with category education.
 Build authority through consistent practitioner POV content.
-Develop a point of view about how your market should think about the problem.
-Then coordinate this across all touchpoints in the buying process.
+Develop a point of view about how your market should think about the problem, then coordinate that point of view across every touchpoint in the buying process.

-If pipeline is soft this quarter, you can't afford to keep calling capture "generation."
-The companies that invest in real demand generation see stronger inbound and win-rate lift over time compared to competitors who focus only on lead conversion.
+Soft pipeline this quarter means you can't afford to keep calling capture "generation."
+Companies that invest in real demand generation see stronger inbound and win-rate lift over time compared to competitors who only focus on lead conversion, and that gap widens the longer the investment runs.

 The Starr Conspiracy has spent 25 years helping B2B tech companies build markets, not just capture them.
 If you want a demand gen program built around belief creation, talk to The Starr Conspiracy about strategic marketing that includes a demand gen versus capture audit and a belief-creation roadmap.